HoiAnHub/ethereum-raw-data-crawler/README.md

 The scheduler automatically:
 1. Connects to Ethereum WebSocket
+2. Connects to NATS JetStream for event streaming
-2. Listens for new block notifications
+3. Listens for new block notifications
-3. Processes blocks immediately upon creation
+4. Processes blocks immediately upon creation
+5. Publishes transaction events to NATS in real-time
-4. Falls back to polling if WebSocket fails
+6. Falls back to polling if WebSocket fails
-5. Provides real-time data processing
+7. Provides real-time data processing

 ### Scheduler Configuration